lurma813/LimeTorrent/README.md

 **Can I run LimeTorrent on Windows?**
 Yes (tested on windows 11 23h2).

-**How do I change the API key?**
-The API key is randomly generated at each startup.
-If you need a stable key, set a custom `WEBUI_PASS` and use session authentication, or manage the API key toggle via the Settings page in the Web UI.

 **Can I run multiple instances?**
 Yes — use different `--port`, `--download-dir`, and `--resume-dir` values for each instance.